AY2425S2-CS2103-F10-3/tp/docs/UserGuide.md

 Shows a list of all persons in TuitionBook.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-    TuitionBook will only show upcoming lessons (if any), and will display a default message if there is no lessons to display.
+    TuitionBook will only show up to 2 upcoming lessons (if any), and will display a default message if there is no lessons to display.
 </div>

 Format: `list`